compolabs/price-oracle/README.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 1 filtered out; finished in 27.23
 ```

-## Run oracle update server
+Note: The owner of the oracle will be the address from which it was deployed.
+This means that you can only update the price from this address.

+## Running the Oracle Update Server
-Go to the server folder
+Go to the server folder:
 ```
 cd ../server
 ```

-Setup of .env
+Set up the environment variables in the .env file:
 ```
 echo "
 SECRET=<YOUR_SECRET>#SECRET OF YOUR WALLET FROM THE LAST STEPS